dkeenan7/LyteFyba/PCB/Readme.txt

 Keep the cell-terminal cutouts selected.
 Zoom out, leaving room to the left.
 Copy and Paste.
-When the Paste Net dialog comes up, select All No Press shift-"+" and enter -85.5 into the X field and 21 into the Y field.
-OK Click in space to deselect all.
+When the Paste Net dialog comes up, select All No Press shift-"+" and enter -85.5 into the X field and 21 into the Y field (-83.5 and 21 for the MidCMU).
+OK.
+Click in space to deselect all.
 Apply the rotation procedure again, to the original CMU only, to return it to normal.
 Change "CMU-A" to "CMU-B" in the copy.